tejasviurka/fitness-app-form/README.md

 # fitness-app-form
-I Developed fitness app form where u can register yourself by using html and css.
+I Developed form so that you can register yourself for fitness app using html and css.